IBATMANSINGH/Ollama-Chat-UI/README.md

-# Simple Ollama Web UI
+# Enhanced Ollama Web UI

-A lightweight, single-file HTML web interface for interacting with your locally running Ollama instance.
-Chat with different models, view responses in real-time, and easily copy generated code snippets.
+A feature-rich, single-file HTML web interface for interacting with your locally running Ollama instance.
+Chat with different models, view responses in real-time, save conversations, and customize model parameters.

 <!-- Optional: Add a screenshot of the UI in action -->
 <!-- ![Screenshot](link/to/your/screenshot.png) -->